cgroup.confSection: Slurm Configuration File (5)

 The following cgroup.conf parameters are defined to control the behavior of this particular plugin:

 - Constrain the job cgroup swap space to this percentage of the allocated memory.
 The default value is 0, which means that RAM+Swap will be limited to AllowedRAMSpace.
 The supplied percentage may be expressed as a floating point number, e.g. 50.5.
 If the limit is exceeded, the job steps will be killed and a warning message will be written to standard error.
 Also see ConstrainSwapSpace.
+NOTE: Setting AllowedSwapSpace to 0 does not restrict the Linux kernel from using swap space.
+To control how the kernel uses swap space, see MemorySwappiness.

 - If configured to "yes" then constrain allowed cores to the subset of allocated resources.
 This functionality makes use of the cpuset subsystem.
 Due to a bug fixed in version 1.11.5 of HWLOC, the task/affinity plugin may be required in addition to task/cgroup for this to function properly.
 The default value is "no".